 Found was built from the ground up with freelancers in mind.
 In doing so, they included features and tools that will make business banking as a solo-entrepreneur simple and time efficient.

 One of the most exceptional features of Found is that it is much more than just a bank account.
-Their business checking account includes:
+Their business checking account includes the following to help you streamline managing your business’s finances:

 As a freelancer, invoicing is a critical task that can become a headache.
 Found offers invoicing that allows you to create branded invoices that you can send directly from the mobile app.